khanfaraz334/Google_Case_Study_1/README.md

 There are 4 files with naming convention of YYYYMM-divvy-tripdata and it has 13 columns -

-Ride_id — A unique ID assigned to each ride
+Ride_id — A unique ID assigned to each ride,

-Rideable_type — Type of bike used in the ride
+Rideable_type — Type of bike used in the ride,

-Started_at — Start date and time
+Started_at — Start date and time,

-Ended_at — End date and time
+Ended_at — End date and time,

-Start_station_name — Name of the station from where the ride starts
+Start_station_name — Name of the station from where the ride starts,

-Start_station_id — Unique ID of the station from where the ride starts
+Start_station_id — Unique ID of the station from where the ride starts,

-End_station_name — Name of the station where the rids ends
+End_station_name — Name of the station where the rids ends,

-End_station_id — Unique ID of the station where the rid ends
+End_station_id — Unique ID of the station where the rid ends,

-Start_lat — Latitude of the starting station
+Start_lat — Latitude of the starting station,

-Start_lng — Longitude of the starting station
+Start_lng — Longitude of the starting station,

-End_lat — Latitude of the ending station
+End_lat — Latitude of the ending station,

-End_lng — Longitude of the ending station
+End_lng — Longitude of the ending station,

-Member_casual — Type of membership, either member or casual
+Member_casual — Type of membership, either member or casual.

 # Process